syntaxfest/syntaxfest.github.io/syntaxfest21/index.md

 [SyntaxFest Registration Link](https://www.softconf.com/ranlp2021/ranlp2021reg) is now OPEN.

+> For any questions, related to the payments, please write to the following email: syntaxfest@acl-bg.org

 SyntaxFest is planned as a hybrid event, but due to the dynamics of the COVID-19 pandemic, we might have to revert to online-only.

 For this reason, **ONLY the online fee of 50 EUR** has to be paid upon registration.